TaiwoBlessyn/Performance-Analysis-XDL-IDS-IoT/README.md

 ## 📂 File

-- `Main.ipynb`: The extracted information of all the 129 included studies.
+- `Data extraction form.xlsx`: The extracted information of all the 129 included studies.

 ---